 - Identify what is working to increase collective efforts

-- Identify what is not work to decrease tension and regress
+- Identify what is not working to decrease tension and regress

-How do you get 2 teams that are dependent upon each other for success to work through a challenge?
+How do you get 2 teams that depend on each other for success to work through a challenge?

 The goal of team building is to develop a method that will reduce the dysfunctional interaction and allow future problems to be ameliorated before a team breakdown occurs.